• Home

 So, if you only have two or more days in Kyoto, we’ve narrowed down this list to our top 10 places to visit in Kyoto so it’s easy to cover in a short amount of time.
 Plus, we’ve also thrown in 15 more tourist spots at the end of this article for those readers who happen to have more time to spend in Kyoto.

-Here are our recommendations of the top things to do in Kyoto, Japan
+Here are our recommendations for the top things to do in Kyoto, Japan

 Related articles you may be interested in: